bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

   }
 }
 ```

 In Altair, you would press the `Run subscription` button
 to start the subscription.

 ## Ingest data

-You can now ingest some data to different topics
+You can now ingest data to the different topics
 and see how the multi-subscription behaves.

 Start with adding a single purchase:
 ```json title="subscription-purchase.json"
 {